MicrosoftDocs/dynamics365smb-docs/financials/sales-how-to-calculate-order-promising-dates.md

 Based on an item’s known and expected availability dates, [!INCLUDE[d365fin](includes/d365fin_md.md)] instantly calculates shipment and delivery dates, which can then be promised to the customer.

+If you specify a requested delivery date on a sales order line, then that date is used as the starting point for the following calculations:

+- requested delivery date - shipping time = planned shipment date
+- planned shipment date - outbound whse. handling time = shipment date

+If the items are available to pick on the shipment date, then the sales process can continue.
+If the items are not available to be picked on the shipment date, then a stock-out warning is displayed.

+If you do not specify a requested delivery date on a sales order line, or if the requested delivery date cannot be met, then the earliest date on which that the items are available is calculated.
+That date is then entered in the **Shipment Date** field on the line, and the date on which you plan to ship the items as well as the date on which they will be delivered to the customer are calculated using the following calculations:

+- shipment date + outbound whse. handling time = planned shipment date
+- planned shipment date + shipping time = planned delivery date

+## About Order Promising
-The Order Promising feature enables you to promise an order to be shipped or delivered on a specific date.
+The Order Promising functionality enables you to promise an order to be shipped or delivered on a specific date.
 The date that an item is available to promise or capable to promise is calculated, and order lines are created for those dates that you accept.
 The functionality calculates the earliest possible date that an item is available for shipment or delivery.
 It also creates requisition lines, in case the items must first be purchases, for those dates that you accept.

-## About Order Promising
 [!INCLUDE[d365fin](includes/d365fin_md.md)] uses two fundamental concepts:

 - Available to Promise (ATP)
 - Capable to Promise (CTP)